Native Animals

 Saving Melbourne’s platypus with smart water storage

-Using smart rainwater tanks and urban lakes, a new project that includes the University of Melbourne aims to provide crucial water to protect platypus habitat.
+Using smart rainwater tanks and urban lakes, a new project aims to provide crucial water to platypus habitat when it’s needed most – leading up to the breeding season

 When one feral cat just isn’t another feral cat